iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

-# Order of execution in SQL
+# Order of execution in SQL: Session 7

 `SELECT DISTINCT source_of_joining FROM students ORDER By enrollment_date DESC;`